Contact Improv As A Way Of Moving

 Translating that back to collaborative moving, this means involving your balance / your center in the connection with your partners.
 Learning to do that includes organizing yourself around your own center, and extending that to the center shared with your partner.
 The weight shared in the connection - a lot or a little or none at all - depends on what fits the situation in the moment, and changes as the situation changes.

 (Getting a feel for coordinating through your center may be the single most important key to effective whole-body movement, in general.)

-When an individual is moving, their body parts incrementally take and give rides to each other.
+When an individual is moving, part of their body incrementally give and take rides from each other.
 It's typically a gradual, continuous process.
 Dance partners can similarly follow their own trajectories, and depend on one another in gradually changing amounts as fits their changing confluence from moment to moment.

-Maintaining your integrity in order to share it in this evolving correspondence depends on getting a feel "going where you are going" - acting in accordance with your own momentum while steering it for cooperation.
+Maintaining your integrity in order to share it depends on getting a feel "going where you are going" - acting in accordance with your own momentum while steering it for cooperation.

 In effective solo movement, each body part influences the others but doesn't control them.
 Effective CI cooperation works similarly - nobody forcing the actions of others, so each can fully participate [steering].